Showing posts with label Vitamin C. Show all posts

 Health Benefits of Vitamin C

-There is numerous research on the health benefits of vitamin C; many conflicting results.
+Numerous studies have been conducted on the health benefits of vitamin C, with many conflicting results.
 Vitamin C cannot prevent the common cold but may help reduce complications.
-Vitamin C helps in wound healing, aids in the absorption of iron, and promotes a healthy immune system.
+It also helps in wound healing, aids in the absorption of iron, and promotes a healthy immune system.

 Ways to Increase Vitamin C Intake:

-•Add bell peppers, broccoli, collard greens, tomatoes to pasta, rice, soup, or salad.
+•Add bell peppers, broccoli, collard greens, and tomatoes to pasta, rice, soup, or salad.

 •Snack on strawberries, kiwi, oranges, or papaya.

-•Add cabbage leaves and tomato slices on a sandwich.
+•Add cabbage leaves and tomato slices to a sandwich.

 Orange Sections with Blueberries